lukaskoeller/cheat-sheet/README.md

 }
 ```

-5. Split to improve performance
+5. Split into two `Context`s to improve performance
 If parts of the app only uses the api part or only the state part we can split up the Context into two, to avoid unneccessary re-rendering.

 ```ts